 For children in Key Stage Two, the current cost of a school dinner is £2.20 per day (reviewed annually).

 Dinner money should be paid online using SchoolGateway in advance of dinners being taken.

 Depending on parental income, some children in KS2 will be eligible for free school meals.
 If you think that you might qualify, please check and apply here https://www.essex.gov.uk/free-school-meals.
-No discrimination is made between those children paying for their lunch and those entitled to a free dinner and all enquiries are dealt with in the strictest confidence.
+No discrimination is made between those children paying for their lunch and those entitled to a free dinner.

 Each morning, when teachers take the dinner register, children choose the meal they want from the colour coded menu.
 Our kitchen team then know exactly how many meals of each choice are required and cooks the correct number of each meal.
 This reduces food waste and helps to keep the cost of meals down.

 The great advantage of this system is that children who are last in the line still get the meal they have chosen in the morning, rather than having their choice limited to whatever is left.